Cognition: An Erica Reed Thriller (full season)

 Runners-Up: Botanicula, The Walking Dead, Deponia (series), Journey

-Cognition: An Erica Reed Thriller was nominated in 2014 for music I composed under “Original Dramatic Music, New IP Category from The National Academy of Video Game Trade Reviewers.
+Cognition: An Erica Reed Thriller was nominated in 2014 for “Original Dramatic Score, New IP” by The National Academy of Video Game Trade Reviewers.

 “The music is universally stellar: Austin Haynes has outdone his work on The Silver Lining here, and Cognition’s soundtrack is lavishly produced and full of haunting melodies and memorable themes.
 A great deal of the dramatic weight in the story is shouldered by Haynes’ score, and it handles the burden with gusto.”

 “Touch me tender with those notes you play.
 The drama and tension is also achieved with the music which is simply fantastic.
-Like a suspenseful thriller the score reinforce the impact of the violence and get the player involved in the action scenes (of which there are quite a few and some are pretty bloody) and touches in ways only low piano and acoustic guitar tunes can capture the mood.”
+Like a suspenseful thriller the score reinforces the impact of the violence and gets the player involved in the action scenes, and touches in ways only low piano and acoustic guitar tunes can capture the mood.”

 “Sonically, Austin Haynes’ soundtrack is one of the best components of the package, delivering a number of key motifs which complement the on-screen adventure splendidly.”